Commentaries on

 Next follows a discussion in which another counselor (like Camillo earlier) tries to set Leontes straight, to no effect: Antigonus tells the king, “You are abused, and by some putter-on / That will be damned for’t” (331-32, 2.1.141-43).
 But Leontes is set upon publicly declaring his wife unfaithful, and his final move in this scene is to report that he has sent his assistants Cleomenes and Dion to Apollo’s temple to consult the god’s oracle.
 [11] It is now time to take the matter public.

-Act 2, Scene 2 (333-35, Paulina determines to bring Hermione’s newborn daughter into Leontes’s presence.)
+Act 2, Scene 2 (333-35, Paulina tries to visit Hermione in prison; she determines to bring Hermione’s newborn daughter into Leontes’s presence, in hopes of curing the king of his insane jealousy.)

 Paulina confers with Emilia: Hermione’s newborn daughter should be brought before Leontes.
 “We do not know / How he may soften at the sight o’th’ child” (334, 2.2.40-41), she tells Emilia, and it isn’t hard for Paulina to convince the jailor that there’s no danger in it for him to let her leave with the child.

-Act 2, Scene 3 (335-40, Mamillius falls ill; Paulina confronts Leontes with his child; Leontes orders Antigonus to expose the infant outside Sicilia; Apollo’s answer is on the way: Hermione will have her show trial.)
+Act 2, Scene 3 (335-40, Mamillius falls ill; Paulina confronts Leontes with his child; Leontes initially commands that the child be cast into a fire, but relents and orders Antigonus to expose the infant beyond Sicilia’s borders; Apollo’s answer is on the way, and so is Hermione’s show trial.)

 Finally, Leontes announces that his messengers are coming back soon with the oracle of Apollo’s pronouncement.
 As for Hermione, says Leontes, “as she hath / Been publicly accused, so shall she have / A just and open trial” (339-40, 2.3.202-04).
 His promise rings hollow since he is clearly in no doubt about the verdict.